-The line-up included Paul Towler (b.
+The band's personnel changed on many occasions, but the most active line-up was - Paul Towler (b.
 1965 Bristol, England; guitar), Jeremy Hunt (b.
 1965 Manchester, England; vocals), Rachel Jones (vocals), Dave Yelling (b.
 1965 Paulton, England; bass) and Marc Bendell (drums).

-The band's first release The Surfin' Trowbridge EP, a flexi disk issued with Woosh fanzine in September 1988 was an early example of indie pop.
-The group established their own record label Emily's Shop Records for the release of their first 7" single, The Fisherman's Friend EP in July 1988 which saw them gain radio airplay from John Peel.
-The record was intended as a homage to the Fisherman's Friend throat lozenges produced by Lofthouse company who allowed the group permission to reproduce their brand's iconic packaging on the record cover.
+The band's debut release 'The Surfin' Trowbridge EP', a flexi-disc issued with Woosh fanzine in September 1988 was an early example of indiepop.
+The group established their own record label Emily's Shop Records for the release of their first 7" single, 'The Fisherman's Friend EP' in July 1988 which saw them gain radio airplay from John Peel.
+The record was intended as a homage to the Fisherman's Friend throat lozenges produced by Lofthouse of Fleetwood, who allowed the group permission to reproduce their brand's iconic packaging on the record cover.

 The vinyl EP became the format of choice for the band.
 The group's second 7" single 'The Freshen Up EP' was released by German label Blam-A-Bit Records in September 1990.
 The group's first LP 'Never Mind Manchester, Here's The Haywains', was self-released in 1991, and reissued on CD by Vinyl Japan the following year.
 The group's third 7" single 'Snuggle Up Warm With The Haywains' was released in the USA in 1991 by Four Letter Words, a record label regarded as one of America's first indiepop imprints.